marimeireles/journey/content/english/_index.md

 banner:
   title: "Begin your open source Journey"
   subtitle: "[The period for Organization applications is open!](/organization)"
   content: "Journey is an online program focused on bringing new contributors from developing nations into the global open source software scene.
-Journey offers 3 months long paid programming projects under the guidance of experienced software mentors. "
+Journey offers 3 months long paid programming projects under the guidance of experienced software mentors."
   image: false
   button:
     enable: true